 - client testimonials

 - display widgets from other sites (e.g. Facebook friends)

 (WP widgets help make managing and using WordPress easier)

-To learn more about what widgets are, how they work and how using widgets can help you expand your site’s capabilities, see this article:
+To learn more about what widgets are, how widgets work and how using widgets can help you expand the functionality of your website, see this article:

-How To Use Widgets
+How To Use WordPress Widgets

-Most WordPress Themes Support Widgetized Areas
+Most WordPress Themes Support Widget-Ready Layouts

 Your Widgets Panel

 The Widgets section displays all the widgets that are available.

 The right-hand section of the screen displays your “active” widgets …